SCHOLARSHIP

 Scholarship Details

-However, the qualifications and amounts greatly differ among them.
-Most of the scholarships are intended for international students studying at universities and colleges in Japan.
+However, the qualifications and amounts significantly differ among them.
+Most scholarships are intended for international students studying at universities and colleges in Japan.

 1. Scholarships offered by the government of Japan (Monbukagakusho)

-A round-trip air ticket and living expenses are provided, and admission fees and tuition costs are waived.
-A recommendation from a Japanese embassy or a University in Japan is required.
-The recipient may not receive any other scholarships.
-Less than 5% of all international exchange students receive these scholarships (as of May 1, 2015).
+The scholarship includes a round-trip air ticket, living expenses, waived admission fees, and waived tuition costs.
+A recommendation from a Japanese embassy or a university in Japan is necessary.
+Recipients are not eligible for any other scholarships.
+Additionally, less than 5% of all international exchange students receive these scholarships (as of May 1, 2015).

 2. Scholarships offered by the Japan Student Services Organization (JASSO)

-The Japan Student Services Organization (JASSO), an independent administrative institution established under the Ministry of Education, Culture, Sports, Science, and Technology (Monbukagakusho), offers two types of scholarships: the “Monbukagakusho Honors Scholarship for Privately Financed International Students” and the “Student Exchange Support Program (Scholarship for short-term Study in Japan)”.
+The Japan Student Services Organization (JASSO), an independent administrative institution established under the Ministry of Education, Culture, Sports, Science, and Technology (Monbukagakusho), is committed to supporting the academic journey of privately financed international students.
+It offers two types of scholarships: the “Monbukagakusho Honors Scholarship for Privately Financed International Students” and the “Student Exchange Support Program (Scholarship for short-term Study in Japan).”
 Applications for these scholarships are collected through all participating schools in Japan.

 Monbukagakusho Honors Scholarship for Privately Financed International Students

-International students whose living expenses are privately financed are provided with a monthly stipend of 48,000 yen (30,000 yen for students at Japanese language schools).
-Restrictions may apply according to students’ academic records as well as institutional financing conditions.
-Students with excellent results on the Examination for Japanese University Admission for International Students (EJU) may participate in an advance reservation program.
+International students whose living expenses are privately financed receive a monthly stipend of 48,000 yen (30,000 yen for students at Japanese language schools).
+Restrictions may apply according to students’ academic records and institutional financing conditions.
+Students with excellent results on the Examination for Japanese University Admission for International Students (EJU) may participate in a reservation program.
 Less than 3% of all international exchange students receive these scholarships (as of June 15, 2015).

 Student Exchange Support Program (Scholarship for short-term Study in Japan)

-These scholarships are awarded for international students enrolled at institutions of higher education in other countries that have cooperative agreements for student exchange with Japanese universities or other organizations, and who are participating in study programs that are more than 8 days and less than 1 year in duration.
+These scholarships are awarded to international students enrolled at institutions of higher education in other countries that have cooperative agreements for student exchange with Japanese universities or other organizations and who are participating in study programs that are more than 8 days and less than 1 year in duration.
 A monthly stipend of 80,000 yen is awarded.
-A number of students equivalent to less than 4% of all international exchange students receive these scholarships (as of September 1, 2015).
+Many students, equivalent to less than 4% of all international exchange students, receive these scholarships (as of September 1, 2015).

 3. Scholarships offered by Local Governments and International Exchange Organizations

-These scholarships are provided by Japan’s local government bodies and related international exchange organizations.
-There are restrictions on the place of student residence or the location of the school to enroll in.
-Almost all scholarships award monthly amounts of a few thousand yen or a few ten-thousands of yen, and in most cases, the recipient may not receive any other scholarships.
+The scholarships are offered by local government bodies in Japan and related international exchange organizations.
+There are specific requirements regarding the student’s place of residence and the location of the school they plan to attend.
+Most scholarships provide monthly awards of a few thousand yen or several tens of thousands of yen.
+In many cases, recipients are not allowed to receive other scholarships.

 4. Scholarships offered by Private Scholarship Foundations

-These scholarships are provided by privately-held companies or private foundations.
-These scholarships reflect the purposes and qualities of the businesses and organizations, and they may be intended for students studying at specific schools, for students studying in specific areas of specialization, or for students from specific countries.
+Privately held companies or private foundations provide these scholarships.
+These scholarships reflect the purposes and qualities of businesses and organizations, and they may be intended for students studying at specific schools, students studying in particular areas of specialization, or students from specific countries.
 Please be aware that students who do not meet these conditions will not qualify for these scholarships.
 In most cases, the recipient may not receive any other scholarships.

 Reference: Japan Study Support